 The art history major provides students with an in-depth study of the history of the visual arts using objects of study as well as primary and secondary sources.
 Students begin with an introductory-level course that provides an overview of art history, then move into intermediate courses with more specific topics and focuses before culminating in a senior-year capstone in which a senior thesis is written.

-- Analyze the formal qualities of a work of art, as well as the iconography and context
+- Analyze the formal qualities of a work of art using traditional and current methods and theories

 In partnership with the Hope College Department of Education, the Department of Art and Art History offers a secondary track visual arts education teaching major (grades K–12) through the State of Michigan.
 This program is aligned with the other majors within the department to provide the student with both art history and experience with studio practice that leads to the culminating senior thesis exhibition.